 Other fossils of interest in the upstairs gallery are a cast of the Cretaceous bird Confuciusornis as well as a dynamic fossil of the pterosaur Pteranodon, which is displayed in an interesting diving pose.
 It hangs near the railing where visitors can get a nice close-up view.

 While many Jurassic period fossils have been found in the state, Wyoming is also well known for its many post-dinosaur fossil mammals.
-The UWGM displays several nice specimens, the favorite for me and my sons was the giant flightless bird Diatryma (often referred to as a North American species of a similar bird found in Europe known as Gastornis).
+The UWGM displays several nice specimens, the favorite for me and my sons was the giant flightless bird Gastornis (often referred to in North American museums as Diatryma).
 The museum’s specimen stands in a corner and looks quite impressive, particularly the massive beak and skull.
 A full skeletal mount of an ancient rhino stands nearby, and a wall display features the North American deer-sized camel Stenomylus.
 One of the most interesting mammals in the display area is a full skeletal mount of a small grazing herbivore called Eotylopus.
 This nearly 40-million year old animal is closely related to modern camels, which evolved in North America before spreading out to South America and Asia only 5-7 million years ago.